 Maintenance and behavior issues are the two most common reasons people surrender a dog.
 Choosing a dog that fits your lifestyle greatly decreases the chance of having to make the heartbreaking decision to surrender your pup.

 Are you the type of person who enjoys leisurely walks and low-energy activities?
 Sorry, but a high-energy breed isn’t the right choice for you.
 If you have young children, a roommate with pet allergies, or other pets, keeping their needs in mind before adopting a dog is key.
+And here’s a detailed article from our friends over at Fluent Woof about all-things dog dander and managing dog allergies to keep in mind.
 Young children are still learning boundaries and rules, so an adult dog may not be the right fit for your family.

 Although, adopting an adult dog from a rescue comes with some benefits.
 Most adult dogs are house trained, know some basic commands, are spayed or neutered, and have passed their teething phase.